logan-pearce/ReflectX/docs/source/terrestrialgrid.rst

   * Four concentrations for other molecules in the atmosphere: H2O, CO2, CH4, O2, CO, O3.
 For each planet type, every other molecule is set to the selected concentration and the dominant molecule concentration is set to 1 - sum(num_other_molecules * concentration)
   * Five phase angles, with 0 deg being full phase, 90 deg being quadrature, and 180 deg being new phase.
 Above phase ~ 140 deg there is negligible flux reflected towards the observer.
 Full phase is not observationally possible but we include it for reference.

 This produces 765 base models, which define the cloudy and cloud-free albedo spectra.
-There is one directory for each base model wich contains the following permutations.
+There is one directory for each base model which contains the following permutations.

   * There are 6 star types:
       * Mid M dwarf: Teff = 3000 K, R = 0.2 Rsun, log(g) = 5 m/s